As one of the most popular beards and the shortest possible facial hair style, the 5 o’clock shadow looks epic on any man’s face.

 The shadow today can be seen worn by actors like George Clooney and has become synonymous with debonair.

-George Michael: One of the men responsible for first introducing the shadow was singer/songwriter George Michael.
+One of the men who first introduced the shadow was the singer/songwriter George Michael.
 With naturally thicker facial hair, Michael was able to pull off the look with great appeal.

-Don Johnson: You could not have Miami Vice or Nash Bridges without Don Johnson and, for a time, you could not find him without that 5 o’clock shadow.
+You couldn’t have Miami Vice or Nash Bridges without Don Johnson and, you also couldn’t see him without the 5 o’clock shadow.

 First appearing on his face in 1986, the shadow quickly became yet another style of fashionable beards and not just an obvious sign of laziness.

 One of the most famous beard styles is the 5 o’clock shadow beard.
 It’s an easy style to pull off but one that requires more maintenance.

 If you are thinking about rocking the 5 o’clock beard, here are a few benefits of this beard style that you need to be aware of:

 It is one of the most recognized beard styles and while it was traditionally associated with delirium and laziness, the trend became popular in the 1980s.
 Today, celebrities like Ryan Gosling, Ryan Reynolds and George Clooney have made the style popular.